theosa25/python-for-data-science/README.md

 - open Terminal in PyCharm (one of the icons in the left-down corner)
 - make sure there is `(.venv)` at the beginning of your command line, denoting you are now in the activated virtual environment, that you created in the previous steps
 - install all necessary packages by typing `pip install -r requirements.txt`
+- whenever you find out that you want to add some package, just open the Terminal in pycharm and type `pip install [package]`

 ### 5) Run Jupyter
 - navigate to `test.ipyng` in the left and double-click